 Proper hygiene of the penis and safe sexual practices can help prevent many of these conditions.
-Proper hygiene is always important, but is thought to be especially important for uncircumcised males.
+Proper hygiene is especially important for uncircumcised males.

 After the Procedure

-Bathing or showering is usually allowed.
+Bathing or showering is allowed most of the time.
 The surgical cut may be gently washed with mild, unscented soap.

 Change the dressing at least once a day and apply an antibiotic ointment.
 If the dressing gets wet, change it promptly.